Hobbs' Angel of Death: History

 In 2002, Hobbs reformed the band and released a compilation album of two early demos.
 The band played a European tour including an appearance at Wacken Festival, and shows with German thrash group Destruction and black metal act Mayhem.
 In July 2003, keyboardist Talie Helene, despite never having recorded nor played live with Hobbs' Angel of Death, left to form her own band, Stone Maiden.
 Remaining members were Hobbs, Canziani and Frew.

 In 2011, Hobbs' Angel of Death returned to the live scene supporting Forbidden in Sydney on their Australian tour, and playing a small number of live shows before embarking on several European tours throughout 2012 and 2013.
 In August 2014, Peter Hobbs made an appearance in the Australian metal documentary Metal Down Under.
 Hobbs Angel of Death toured the US later in the year.

 Hobbs' Angel of Death released their third album Heaven Bled in 2016, and continued to tour Europe.
 However, in 2018 further touring was cancelled due to Peter Hobbs' health issues.
 The band did not play again until 2019, performing at Heathen Fest in Southern New South Wales.
 This show would be Peter Hobbs' final live appearance.

-On 21 October 2019, Peter Hobbs died at the age of 58.
-A tribute concert in Hobbs' memory was organised in Melbourne on 29 November.
-The concert consisted of a live performance of Hobbs' material from both Tyrus and Angel of Death by former bandmates and friends.
+Peter Hobbs died on 21 October 2019, at the age of 58.
+A tribute concert in his memory was organised in Melbourne on 29 November.
+It consisted of a live performance of Hobbs' material from both Tyrus and Angel of Death by former bandmates and friends.